-The following table shows the calendar of meetings held by the Board of Directors in 2022.
+The following table shows the calendar of meetings held by the Board of Directors in 2023.

-J F М Α М J J Α s 0 N D
+J F М А М J J Α S 0 N D

-•• •• • • • • • • • •• •
+• • • ••• • • • • • •

-Total 14
+Total 12

-Average duration 180 min
+Average d uration 1 90 minutes

-Meetings scheduled for 2023 13 (of which 3 already hel lready held)
+Meetings scheduled for 2024 11 ( of which 3 a lready held)

-The meetings were duly attended by the various directors and were also attended by the Board of Statutory Auditors and the Deputy Magistrate of the Court of Auditors; in addition, as from June 2020, the Deputy General Manager, Giuseppe Lasco (who was assigned this role by the Chief Executive Officer as from May 2020), will also attend the meetings of the Board of Directors without voting rights.
+The meetings were duly attended by the various directors and were also attended by the Board of Statutory Auditors and the Deputy Magistrate of the Court of Auditors; in addition, as from June 2020, the Deputy General Manager, Giuseppe Lasco (who was assigned this role by the Chief Executive Officer as from May 2020), also attended the meetings of the Board of Directors without voting rights.
+Subsequently, in February 2024 - as part of the organizational restructuring of the top corporate governance functions - Giuseppe Lasco was appointed general manager of the Company (at the same time, the role of co-general manager already held by the interested party was removed) and in this capacity he continues to attend the meetings of the board of directors, without voting rights (for further details, please also refer to what is indicated in the remainder of this Report under "6.13 General Manager").

-During 2022, board meetings were regularly attended by the heads of the corporate functions responsible for the various items on the agenda - in particular, the recurring participation of (i) the chief financial officer and the executive in charge of preparing the corporate accounting documents (ii) the head of the "BancoPosta" function (together with the heads of the control functions established within the same "BancoPosta" function), (iii) the head of the "Internal Audit" function, as well as (iv) the head of the "Human Resources" function - who, at the invitation of the CEO, provided the necessary details on the matters under discussion falling within their respective areas of responsibility.
+During 2023, board meetings were regularly attended by the heads of the corporate functions responsible for the various items on the agenda - in particular, the recurring participation of (i) the chief financial officer and the executive in charge of preparing the corporate accounting documents (ii) the head of the "BancoPosta" function (together with the heads of the control functions established within the same "BancoPosta" function), (iii) the head of the "Internal Audit" function, as well as (iv) the head of the "Human Resources and Organization" function - who, at the invitation of the CEO, provided the necessary details on the matters under discussion falling within their respective areas of responsibility.

-As of 2015, i.e. at the time of the listing of the Company's shares on the MTA, the board of directors adopted a regulation - subsequently amended, most recently in December 2020 in order to bring its contents into line with the recommendations set out in the Governance Code - regulating the various aspects concerning: (i) the powers and composition of the board itself, (ii) the roles and functions held within the board (chair, executive directors, independent directors), and (iii) the procedures for the functioning of the administrative body (including those relating to convening, drawing up the agenda, attending and taking minutes of individual meetings, the role of the secretary, procedures for managing the reporting to directors, etc.).
+As of 2015, i.e. at the time of the listing of the Company's shares on the MTA (now EXM), the board of directors adopted a regulation - subsequently amended, most recently in September 2023 in order to bring its contents into line with the recommendations set out in the Governance Code - regulating the various aspects concerning: (i) the powers and composition of the board itself, (ii) the roles and functions held within the board (chair, executive directors, independent directors), and (iii) the procedures for the functioning of the administrative body (including those relating to convening, drawing up the agenda, attending and taking minutes of individual meetings, the role of the secretary, procedures for managing the reporting to directors, etc.).